jdunkerley/jdunkerley/advent-of-code-2020-week-3.md

 + iif(right(Ex,1)=")" and left(Ex,1)!="(",")","")
 ```

-After this it is just a case of substituting back into the outer expression.
-If the expression still has any operators in it then the iteration runs again.
-To answer the puzzle all is left to do is cast to an integer and sum the result.
+After this, it is just a case of substituting back into the outer expression.
+If the expression still has any operators in it, then the iteration runs again.
+To answer the puzzle, all is left to do is cast to an integer and sum the result.

 ## [Day 19 - Monster Messages](https://adventofcode.com/2020/day/19)
 - [Community Discussion](https://community.alteryx.com/t5/General-Discussions/Advent-of-Code-2020-BaseA-Style-Day-19/m-p/682736)